 Gabriel Packard is the associate director of the Hunter College MFA.
 His debut novel is The Painted Ocean, his writing has appeared in publications worldwide including New York magazine and The New Yorker, he has a BA in English from Oxford University and he lives in New York.

-The Painted Ocean, Gabriel Packard's debut novel, was published in March 2016.
-Gabriel is the associate director of the Hunter College MFA Program.
-He has taught creative-writing seminars at universities throughout the U.S. and U.K., including Cornell, Yale, Princeton, Dartmouth, Wellesley, U. Penn, Oxford and Cambridge, and his journalism has appeared in dozens of publications worldwide, including Poets & Writers, The Village Voice and New York Magazine.
+Gabriel Packard's debut novel, The Painted Ocean (Corsair/Little, Brown) was called “a fearless tour de force” by National Book Award-winner Colum McCann, who also called Gabriel “a major new literary talent,” and it received recognition including being included in W.H.
+Smith’s Fresh Talent series.
+Gabriel is the associate director of the Hunter College MFA Program, one of the most selective MFAs in the U.S. He has taught one-off creative-writing seminars at universities in the U.S. and U.K., including Cornell, Yale, Princeton, Dartmouth, Wellesley, U. Penn, Oxford and Cambridge, and his journalism has appeared in dozens of publications worldwide, including The New Yorker, Poets & Writers and New York magazine.